wmmihaa/Introduction-to-Node.js/documentation/hol1.md

 * Navigate to [hol1.js](https://github.com/wmmihaa/Introduction-to-Node.js/blob/master/hol1.js) and copy the content to your hol1.js file

 ## Exercise
-For this lab, you are going to implement three functions and it's recommended to go about this by implementing the functions from the top down, starting with the **withDraw** function, then the **calculateVAT** function and finish up with the **buy** function. __Each function has comments about what is expected to be done.__ Brackets "[]" are used in the comments to refere to fields and paramaters.
+For this lab, you are going to implement three functions and it's recommended to go about this by implementing the functions from the top down, starting with the **withDraw** function, then the **calculateVAT** function and finish up with the **buy** function. __Each function has comments about what is expected to be done.__ Brackets "[]" are used in the comments to refer to fields and paramaters.
 ## Running the script
 To run the sample, open a command prompt/terminal from Visual Studio Code by using (**CTRL+Shift+C**) Type **node hol1.js**.
 If all goes well, you should see an output like this: